Anti-spam and anti-malware protection

 Anti-spam protection Describes the basic built-in anti-spam protection features as well as other anti-spam protection options such as using a cloud-hosted anti-spam solution and managing quarantined messages.

 Anti-malware protection Describes the basic built-in anti-malware protection features as well as other anti-malware protection options.
-Among the information included are an Anti-Malware FAQ and details about how to configure anti-malware settings using the Exchange Administration Center or the Exchange Management Shell.
+Among the information included are an Anti-Malware FAQ and details about how to configure anti-malware settings using the Exchange admin center or the Exchange Management Shell.

 If you're looking for information about anti-spam features of Office 365, see Office 365 Email Anti-Spam Protection.